nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a policy `deletePolicy`

-Deletes the indexed policy from a specific client
+To delete one of your specified policy from one of your clientale.

 Format: `deletePolicy INDEX pi/POLICY_INDEX`